NewViewNewBeginning/project-01-CI/README.md

 bug --- active class for hamburger overwrite css class for active page --- change class for cur page

-bug --- scale pictures with wrong ratio
+bug --- scale pictures with wrong ratio height on container reduced to 80%